8 Ways to Style the Shadow DOM

 • The browser will not download the stylesheet again if it's already been downloaded before.

-• This means all your styles are automatically applied to elements inside your Web Component, which is great for common elements like links and buttons, and all the wonderful little utility classes are available too!
+• This means all your styles are automatically applied to elements inside your Web Component, which is great for common elements like links and buttons and the utility classes are available too!

 • This is awesome native technology ready for use by any web project today!
 Breathe in that fresh web platform air...๐Ÿ˜ฎโ€๐Ÿ’จ Refreshing!